 1 cup sugar

+| 1.
+In a medium saucepan, bring 2 inches of water to a simmer.
+2. In a large heatproof mixing bowl, combine egg whites, cream of tartar, water, and sugar.
 3. Place bowl over simmering water (it should not touch water); with a handheld mixer, beat on high speed until stiff peaks form, about 7-10 minutes.
+4. Remove bowl from heat; beat 3 to 5 minutes more to cool.
+Use immediately |

 0 comments: